Raising an independent child not only defies conventional parenting advice, it also leads to a more peaceful and positive parent-child relationship.

 Most parents know that a great way to diffuse defiance from a toddler is to offer them a choice.

-“I know you don’t want to go to the grocery store right now, but we need to.
-Do you want to bring your giraffe or elephant stuffed animal with you in the car?”
+“I know you don’t want to go to the grocery store right now, but we need to buy groceries.
+Do you want to bring your stuffed giraffe or elephant with you in the car?”

 By acknowledging the child’s feelings and giving them a choice, it gives kids a small sense of control, even if they don’t get exactly what they want.

 This parenting technique provides other benefits as well.
 It communicates to kids that they’re significant enough to be able to make choices – certainly a quality of an independent mindset.